keyboardDrummer/SmartReactives/README.md

 ## Automatic NotifyPropertyChanged
-Using Postsharp is it possible to automatically call PropertyChanged for a property, when that property changes.
+Using Postsharp, is it possible to automatically call PropertyChanged for a property, when that property changes.
 However, sometimes a property A depends on another property B. In this case we would like both properties to call PropertyChanged when B changes.
 This example shows how SmartReactives will do this for you.

 ```c#
 class Calculator : HasNotifyPropertyChanged